joshhn/WorkoutApp/README.md

 ## Features

-- [x] Time 15 cardio exercises with 45 second for exercise and 15 second for rest
+- [x] Time 15 cardio exercises with 45 seconds for exercise and 15 seconds for rest
 - [x] Use Room Database to store exercise history
 - [x] Support calculating BMI in US Unit and Metric Unit
-- [x] Use TextToSpeech to notify the user the next exercise
+- [x] Use TextToSpeech to notify the user of the next exercise

 ## Video Walkthrough